apparebit/rerun/README.md

     an attractive execution substrate because it runs at close to native speeds yet by design preserves memory safety and enforces isolation.

-    Here: _rerun_ is compiled to _wat_ is compiled to _wasm_.
+    Here: _rerun_ is compiled to _wat_ by `toWebAssemblyText()` through template instantiation and then _wat_ is compiled to _wasm_ by `toWebAssembly()` with help of WABT.

- 3. The resulting module is then handed off to a worker that loads, compiles, links, and runs the program.
-The linking step is noteworthy here because it determines what resources beyond memory and computation the code will be able to access.
-As long as the security policy allows it, that may include (semistructured) storage as well as remote messaging.
-If the policy does not allow it, the linker provides an alternative implementation that simply errors.
+ 3. The resulting module is then handed off to a worker that loads the WASM, compiles it down to native code, links the native code, and runs the native code.
+The linking step is noteworthy because it determines what resources beyond memory and computation the code will be able to access.
+In other words, linking becomes an opportunity to enforce security constraints.
+In that, WebAssembly's design reflects best-practices capability-based designs.

+    Here: _wasm_ compiled from _rerun_ is linked with another WASM module compiled from Rust.

 ## The _rerun_ Language